MartinAraka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying contents of two files
+Displaying the last 10 lines